-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates affecting the accompanying consolidated financial statements include the fair values of MBS, investment in Orchid common shares, derivatives, retained interests and asset valuation allowances and the level of deferred tax asset allowances recorded for each accounting period.
+Significant estimates affecting the accompanying consolidated financial statements include determining the fair values of MBS, investment in Orchid common shares, derivatives and retained interests, and determining the amounts of asset valuation allowances and the level of deferred tax asset allowances recorded for each accounting period.
+As described in more detail in Note 15, estimates used for the deferred tax assets and associated asset allowances are numerous and the projection periods extend over the remaining lives of the net operating losses, to 2029 in the case of Royal Palm and 2036 in the case of Bimini.
+Such estimates can change materially from year to year as market conditions change or Orchid Island Capital grows through the issuance of new equity.